Where to Sell Your Product

 Using shrink wrap protects your product from the elements and still allows the item to be tangible and seen.
 This is a great option for items like bath bombs that need to be kept safe and compact.
 Shrink wrap is an application that works for a wide range of products, anywhere from bacon to soap.

-Products can be shrink wrapped at home by using special bags and a heat source such as a hair dryer.
+Products can be shrink wrapped at home by using special bags and a heat source such as a hairdryer.
 The convenience and practicality of this method makes it one of the most popular in our niche industry.

 This is one of the tried and true, go-to methods for packaging bar soap and one of my personal favorites.
 These are simply a piece of cardstock, tissue paper or another material wrapped around the bar horizontally.
 This allows a place for potential customers to pick up the bar without necessarily having to touch the actual product.

 This type of packaging lends itself to our senses of touch, sight and smell.
 With a majority of the product exposed, we can see what it looks like in its bare form, how it smells, how the texture feels.
-You can even have the cigar brands printed to only have your name and ingredients on the band – this way, moving forward the only variable that would need changed is the scent or style of the soap.
+You can even have the cigar brands printed to only have your name and ingredients on the band – this way, moving forward the only variable that would need to be changed is the scent or style of the soap.

 Thinking Outside the Box… Literally

 One example of unique packaging that comes to mind for me would be an item offered at my local gemstone and crystal shop.
 The owner sells plastic Easter eggs that encapsulate an assortment of six or so tumbled & polished gemstones.
 These are sold at a discounted price: they are $0.75 for each Easter egg, or you can go for the larger mystery assortment that comes in a stapled brown paper bag for $2.00.
-Whenever I go in the shop with the intent to buy a specific item, I always end up leaving with one or more of both.
+Whenever I go into the shop with the intent to buy a specific item, I always end up leaving with one or more of both.
 I am an adult and the element of surprise created by the ominous packaging still piques my curiosity.
 Do I need to really spend that $2.75?
 No. Do I spend it anyway?
 You bet.

 Are you able to think of a time that you may have bought a product and then realized the only major appeal of said product was its packaging?
 Sometimes the packaging may be more memorable than the product itself and it’s no surprise that unique packaging helps drive sales.